 - Total number of union representatives who devote at least 50 per cent of their time to union duties: 0

 - Names of all trade unions represented in the local authority: Unison

-- A basic estimate of spending on unions (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary): Approximately 10 days (full time equivalent - 0.0064) were spent on Trade Union activities in 2016/17, which equates to £796.65, based on the average salary.
+- A basic estimate of spending on unions (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary): Approximately 2.5 FTE days were spent on Trade Union activities in 2017/18, which equates to £277, based on the average salary.

-- A basic estimate of spending on unions as a percentage of the total pay bill (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary divided by the total pay bill): 0.000079%
+- A basic estimate of spending on unions as a percentage of the total pay bill in 2017/18 (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary divided by the total pay bill): 0.0031%